BenFrantzDale/BenFrantzDale.github.io/_posts/2024-10-01-sender-intuition-senders-dont-send.md

 ## Further Intuition

-There a bunch more questions I haven’t yet explored, but could be their own articles:
+There a bunch more questions I haven’t yet explored in depth, but could be their own articles:

 * What happens at the end of `when_all(schedule(sch) | then(f), schedule(sch) | then(g))`?
 A thread from `sch` must realize it’s the “last one out”.
 Then what?
   “Why all of these abstraction layers?”
 One inkling: By transforming a sender chain to a receiver chain at the point of connection to the final receiver, there are customization points to allow information to travel in both directions through the chan, so what started life as `just()` turns into something that knows what execution resource it is running on, if it needs to report cancelation, etc.
+* “What's this `let_value` thing for?”
+It lets you put off creating a sender until mid-execution, which is useful for various reasons.
 * “How does cancelation work?”
 I haven’t talked about the error or stopped channels, but an interesting aspect of P2300’s design, where then “sender onion” gets turned inside out into a “receiver onion” is that it lets the “receiver onion” look inside itself to ask if cancellation is even possible, removing potential overhead.
+* “What's an environment?
+Why would I query it?”
+For example, it lets you know if you need to worry about cancelation.
 * “Why is everything a customization point?”
 Well, for moving to a GPU you need to actually move data around.
 The goal here is to decouple the description of asynchronous dependencies and data-flow, so you could write `just(std::move(data)) | continues_on(sch) | bulk(...)` and execute that on a CPU, but if `sch` is a GPU, that same pipeline is still correct, and that the definition of the GPU scheduler would inject the code to transport the data to the GPU.
 * “These operation states seem very simple.
 Why bother with them?”
 They are more interesting for `when_all`, `let_value`, and others, and their lifetime invariants are core to the “structured” part of “structured concurrency”.
 * What is `then(f) | then(g)` on its own?
 I thought pipelines were left-associative?
 Yes, but through trickery, the authors have set it up so you can build adaptors using the pipe syntax and have them work as you’d expect.
 * “The P2300 set of senders and sender-adapters doesn’t seem complete.”
 It isn’t.
 There are more.
 Some can be written in terms of the provided functionality, but for now, for some operations, you will have to write your own.

-If there’s enough interest, I’d consider digging into these or other topics in a future post.
+If there’s enough interest, I’d consider digging into these or other topics in future posts.

-##
+## Conclusion
+There's a lot of machinery in Senders, but at its core, it's solving a very hard problem.
+Could it be simpler?
+Maybe?
+But I think we primarily need more documentation of the the details so we can all have an intuition for what code-gen will result from composed sender algorithms.
+See https://godbolt.org/z/4d7r4Ea8r to explore for yourself.

 Thanks to the following people: